Walter Hall (British politician)

 Lieutenant-Colonel Walter D'Arcy Hall, MC & Bar (10 August 1891 – 22 January 1980) was a soldier, Unionist Member of Parliament and hunter of game (big and small).

-Hall was born in South Yarra, Australia, son of Thomas Skarratt Hall.
+Hall was born in South Yarra, Melbourne, Australia, son of Thomas Skarratt Hall.
 He moved to England when he was four-years old.
 Hall was educated at Eton College, Berkshire and at the Royal Military College, Sandhurst, he joined the 20th Hussars in 1911.